foxglove/terraform-examples/primary-site/aws/README.md

 ## Prerequisites

 * a custom domain with an HTTPS certificate
+* create new inbox notification endpoint in Foxglove settings
+* create new site token in Foxglove settings

 ## Getting started